-Located in Schewel Hall, individual tutors are available to work with students who are enrolled in History 101 and 102.
+Individual tutors are available to work with students who are enrolled in History 101 and 102.
 Students can receive assistance with course content as well as learn a new perspective on methods for successfully completing history classes.
-Appointments are not necessary for this resource.
 Lab hours are established at the beginning of each new semester.
-Questions about the history lab should be directed to the Director of Learning Resources at [baldwin@lynchburg.edu](mailto:baldwin@lynchburg.edu).
+Questions about the history lab should be directed to the Director of Learning Resources at guggenheimer@lynchburg.edu.